 |Total Fat 13g||17%|

 |Saturated Fat 7g||34%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Potatoes au gratin is a popular dish during the holidays but needs precious oven space and an hour and a half to bake.
-If you want to enjoy these rich, cheesy potatoes but don't have much time, this microwave recipe is the answer.
-You can even use the food processor to slice the potatoes to save more time for these quick scalloped potatoes.
+If you want to enjoy these rich, cheesy potatoes but don't have much time, this quick microwave recipe is the answer.
+You can even use the food processor to slice the potatoes to save more time.

 This simplified recipe calls for just four ingredients—Yukon Gold potatoes, cream of mushroom soup, milk, and cheddar cheese—and just 20 minutes to cook.
 It's perfect for any holiday table but quick and easy enough for a weeknight meal.